-Although securities fraud might seem to be relentless, examiners should conduct securities fraud examinations in the following manner:
+Although securities fraud might seem to be relentless, examiners should conduct securities fraud examinations in the following manner to segment a transaction or activity into its most organic and insightful elements:

 - Determine the contextual importance of information.

 - Verify its accuracy.

 - Examine the spread.